90% F1 Score in Relational Triple Extraction: Is it Real ?: Introduction

-We also observe that sentences contain clue tokens that can be used to identify the presence of relations without identifying the corresponding entities.
-Based on this observation, we propose a BERT-based classification model that can filter out sentences with zero tuples.
-We propose a binary classification approach and a multi-class multi-label (MCML) classification approach for this purpose.
-We propose a two-step approach to use the 9 SOTA tuple extraction after the classification model to solve this task in this setting.
-Our proposed two-step modeling of this task either outperforms or achieves competitive performance compared to end-to-end modeling.
+Additionally, we have identified that sentences often contain clue tokens that can be leveraged to detect the presence of relations, even without identifying the corresponding entities.
+We include such examples in Table \ref{tab:trigger_token} for illustrations.
+Building upon this observation, we introduce a BERT-based zero-cardinality classifier (ZCC) model that effectively filters out sentences with zero triples.
+We explore both binary classification and multi-class multi-label (MCML) classification approaches for this purpose.
+To tackle the task at hand, we propose a two-step modeling approach.
+In the first step, we employ the ZCC model to classify the sentences, determining whether they contain zero triples or not.
+In the second step, we utilize the outputs of the ZCC model to guide the 9 state-of-the-art triples extraction models, effectively solving the task.
+Notably, our experimental results demonstrate that this two-step approach outperforms or achieves competitive performance compared to end-to-end modeling in this novel setting of the task.
+Furthermore, it offers advantages in terms of training time for the models\footnote{Any code or data related to this paper will be made available at \url{https://github.com/pratiksaini4/ZeroCardinalityImpactOnRE}.}.